maoguy/fenbi-client/vscode-extension/README.md

 2. Hit `F5`

+# How to build

+1. npm install -g vsce
+2. npm run build:vsce

 # Refs

-this project is base on a starter project [vscode-react-starter](https://github.com/jallen-dev/vscode-react-starter)
+  > this project is base on a starter project [vscode-react-starter](https://github.com/jallen-dev/vscode-react-starter)

+  > this project is inspired by [Fenbi Tools](https://github.com/Mrxiiaobai/fenbi-tools)